PrathamPrajapati7/weather-app/README.md

 * View a 10-day forecast for the selected location
 * View a map of the selected location using Leaflet
 * View chart of probability of precipitation over the next 6 hours using Chart.js
+* It also saves recent searches a user has made

 ## Dependencies